 Another Model For Women Leadership

 What excites me about both of the above approaches is that they embrace our full humanity, our intrinsic nature and how we present in the world.
 Every woman experiences life differently although we share many similarities in our suffering and challenges.
 If each of us can appreciate that the woman in the office next to us is doing as best she can, “lean in” to support her when and however we can, while living out our own challenges and learning and modelling in such a way as to pull her forward – we might come up with another model for today’s and tomorrow’s women leaders.
+Some companies have already made great strides in this area by using software to put in place workplace diversity programs to mentor underrepresented employees.

 Aguilar sums it up best: